NalinYadav/Hand-Pose-Estimation/README.md

 * gesture.names file contains the names of gesture classes separated by new lines
 * mp_hand_gesture folder contains the tensorflow trained model and other necesarry variables required to load our model

-After saving these files include the path of corresponding directories in the "load_model" function (in case of mp_hand_gesture folder) and "open" function (in case of gesture.names files)
+After saving these files include the path of corresponding directories in the "load_model" function (in case of mp_hand_gesture folder) and "open" function (in case of gesture.names file)

+## After following the above steps our code will be ready to use.